How do I build the workflow I want?

 - Properties – JIRA Core recognizes some properties on transitions.
 The most common one is to limit resolutions displayed to the user on a given transition.
 For example, we might want the resolution scratched to show up for disk media when retiring, but not for books.

 Check out the JIRA administrator documentation on workflows for all the information on how to build the workflow you want.
 Once you’ve built your workflow in JIRA Core, you should take the time to ensure the workflow is robust and doesn't have any dead ends, or unexpected behaviors.
 You'll want to share the workflow with all of your stakeholders for a final round of feedback.
 You should also enable the option in JIRA Core to easily show where the current issue is in the workflow.
 All users have to do is click view workflow.

 Tips and tricks

-Here's a few tips to get the most out of your workflows:
+There's a few things you should check, and a few tricks you can use you get the most out of your workflows:

-- Before you edit a workflow make sure it isn't being used by any other projects!
+- If you intend to change the workflow you're using for your project, make sure that the workflow isn't being used by any other projects!
 Any changes made to a shared workflow will impact all the projects using it.

 - If you already have a workflow that works for you, and you want to use it in another project, you can either create the new project and select "Create with shared configuration", or once you've created the project you can change the default workflow to the existing workflow that you want.